zarf-dev/proposals/0026-enhanced-state-management/README.md

 - `DeployConfig.Digest()` is deterministic: repeated calls with the same config, and calls with map literals built in a different key order, all produce the same digest; the digest changes when `SetVariables`, `Values`, `NamespaceOverride`, or `ValuesOverridesMap` change, and does not change when only imperative `DeployOptions` fields change.
 - `DeployConfig.Digest()` returns an error rather than panicking when given a value `encoding/json` can't marshal.
 - `RemoveConfig.Digest()` has the same determinism and error-handling properties as `DeployConfig.Digest()`, scoped to its smaller `Values`/`NamespaceOverride` field set; it does not change when only imperative `RemoveOptions` fields (`Timeout`, `SkipVersionCheck`) change.
+- Prune scope parsing handles an absent flag, bare `--prune`, each explicit scope, a comma-separated scope list, `all`, unknown scopes, and scopes not applicable to the command.
-- The `--prune` orphan-detection logic correctly identifies charts/components that were removed between two `ZarfPackage` definitions (see [Chart, Component, and Image Reconciliation](#chart-component-and-image-reconciliation)), and correctly leaves an image alone if it's still referenced by any other deployed package, not just the one being pruned.
+- `cluster-resources` and `images` independently gate their reconciliation behavior, and image pruning leaves an image alone if it's still referenced by any other deployed package, not just the one being pruned.

 ##### e2e tests

-- `zarf package deploy --prune` against a package that removed a component/chart from the previously deployed version, confirming the orphaned chart, component, and any now-unreferenced images are removed.
+- `zarf package deploy` with each explicit prune scope, confirming only the selected resource class is removed, and with bare `--prune`, confirming both applicable scopes run.
-- `zarf package remove --prune`, confirming the equivalent image cleanup for components being uninstalled.
+- `zarf package remove` with `--prune=images` and bare `--prune`, confirming image cleanup for components being uninstalled, and invalid-scope validation before removal begins.
 - Two packages sharing an image, with one pruned/removed: confirming the shared image's tags survive while the other package still references it, and are removed once nothing references it anymore.
 - Interrupting a `zarf package deploy`/`zarf package remove` with `SIGINT`, confirming a `Cancelled` event of the correct `Type` is appended to the package's `Events` and set on the in-progress component's `LastEvent`.
 - Deploying a package twice with identical configuration produces the same `ConfigDigest` on both events; changing `SetVariables` or `Values` between deploys produces a different `ConfigDigest`.